okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 ## Add React Photo Gallery to Your React PWA

-You've added metadata extraction to your backend, but your photos still display in a list rather than in a grid like Flickr's.
+You've added metadata extraction to your backend, but your photos still display in a list rather than in a grid (like Flickr).
 To fix that, you can use [React Photo Gallery](https://github.com/neptunian/react-photo-gallery) component.
 Install it using Yarn:

 ```bash
 yarn add react-photo-gallery@6.0.28